OCO Accessibility Report

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

-OCO has 2 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 2 accessibility features for Reading in OCO which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.